Rafi-99/The-Monitor/README.md

 ### Music Commands

 * join: makes the bot join a voice channel
-* leave: makes the bot leave the voice channel and clear the queue
+* leave: makes the bot leave the voice channel and clears the queue
 * np: displays what's currently playing
 * play: plays a song or video
 * loopTrack: loops the current track